 There's a lovely indoor spa pool.
 The main split-level freshwater pool has Roman steps and shallow areas; from the small top section, water cascades into a larger infinity pool.
 It's surrounded on all levels by wooden sunbeds, and grounds also feature towel cabanas, the Pelagos taverna, a little pool bar (Meltemi) and ice-cream/granita stand.

-Anassa's public areas are all wheelchair accessible and, on request, rooms in the main building can be adapted for disabled guests with ramps and handles.
+Anassa's public areas are all wheelchair accessible and, on request, rooms in the main building can be adapted for guests with mobility issues with ramps and handles.

 Families with children of any age.